forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: We continue to update existing `sfdx` commands to use the improvements we made in `sf`.
+* NEW: We continue to improve the usability of existing `sfdx` commands so they work similarly as the `sf` commands.
+We're doing this work plugin by plugin.
+As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.
-We're doing this work plugin by plugin.
-When a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.

    This week's release includes updated [plugin-data](https://github.com/salesforcecli/plugin-data), [plugin-community](https://github.com/salesforcecli/plugin-community), and [plugin-data](https://github.com/salesforcecli/plugin-custom-metadata).
-As a result, you can now run these existing `sfdx` commands in `sf`:
+Consequently, you can now run these existing `sfdx` commands in `sf`:

     * `sf generate cmdt object` : Generate a new custom metadata type in the current project.
     * `sf generate cmdt field ` : Generate a field for a custom metadata type based on the provided field type.